yiisoft/validator/docs/guide/creating-custom-rules.md

 ## Making an extension

-With a custom rule you can go even further.
-If it's not too project-specific and you feel that it might be useful to someone else - make it available as an extension.
+With a custom rule, you can go even further.
+If it's not too project-specific, and you feel that it might be useful to someone else - make it available as an extension.

 [RGB color]: https://en.wikipedia.org/wiki/RGB_color_model